Collateral Source Rule | How Does It Work?

 What Do Insurance Companies Not Want Victims to Know About This Rule?

 It is counter-intuitive to most personal injury victims that the at-fault insurance company is still obligated to pay for lost wages when the employer continued to pay the victim or for medical bills that have been paid by health insurance or PIP insurance.
 So the insurance companies try to use this against you in your settlement negotiations.
-"Okay, I see your bills and lost wages have been paid, so that is no problem.
-How much do you think your injuries are worth?"
-This is the kind of garbage you see out of most insurance companies trying to settle cases with victims who do not have a sophisticated lawyer.
+“Okay, I see your bills and lost wages have been paid, so that is no problem.
+How much do you think your injuries are worth?”
+This is the kind of garbage you see out of most insurance companies trying to settle cases with victims without sophisticated lawyers.

 Does ObamaCare Impact the Collateral Source Rule?

-Defense lawyers are scheming that ObamaCare makes healthcare coverage an obligation nullifies the logic of the collateral source rule.
-Don't be surprised to see the some Maryland legislature propose limiting medical expenses to the amount of health insurance coverage.
-There are lots of reasons why this logic fails -- for one, let's stop pretending everyone will be covered and that there is no cost having insurance.
-But victims' advocates need to be ready to vigorously fight this issue.
+Defense lawyers are scheming that ObamaCare makes healthcare coverage an obligation that nullifies the logic of the collateral source rule.
+Don’t be surprised to see that some Maryland legislature propose limiting medical expenses to the amount of health insurance coverage.
+There are many reasons why this logic fails — for one, let’s stop pretending everyone will be covered and that there is no cost to having insurance.
+But victims’ advocates need to be ready to fight this issue vigorously.

 Hiring a Lawyer